The EUV Late-Phase: Statistical Results from 15 Years of Solar Dynamics Observatory Observations: Results

 \subsection{Correlated Parameters}

 To explore interdependencies among the derived ELP parameters and test for previously unidentified relationships, pairwise Spearman correlation coefficients were computed between the parameters for all validated ELP events.
 This analysis considered the variables outlined in Section~\ref{subsec:temporal_elp} and \ref{subsec:impulsivity} for the flare and ELP emission.
-The Spearman correlation coefficient was determined to be the most representative parameter in this instance as it better captures nonlinear monotonic relations while being robust to scatter.
+The Spearman rank correlation coefficient was adopted as the primary metric because it quantifies monotonic relationships without assuming linearity and is less sensitive to outliers than the Pearson correlation coefficient.
 Figure~\ref{fig:corr_matrix} presents the resulting pairwise Spearman correlation matrices.

 Aside from the correlations already identified, several of the strongest correlations in Figure~\ref{fig:corr_matrix} arise directly from definitional coupling between the parameters, such as the relationship between ELP duration, rise time, and peak-to-peak delay.
 This is especially true for parameters such as impulsivity, enhancements, and rise and decay rates, as these are effectively separated only by scaling factors.
 These correlations therefore do not carry physical significance.
 This analysis does confirm and quantify the finding that several of those parameters have some dependence on the GOES class, and therefore the magnitude of the flare.
 However, the more informative relationships are those comparing flare parameters with ELP parameters, particularly those related to temporal evolution, which show uniformly low Spearman coefficients ($\rho < 0.30$).
 In particular, the flare duration is only weakly related to the ELP duration ($\rho = 0.17 \pm 0.04$) and to the ELP rise and decay times ($\rho = 0.13$ and $\rho = 0.21$, respectively).
 This lack of correlation between these metrics demonstrates that the temporal evolution of the late-phase is largely separate from that of the main flare despite their shared magnetic environment (this is further discussed in Section~\ref{sec:discussion}).